 We believe that parents are given the responsibility to train children in the way they should go and we are proud to be able to facilitate parents in that pursuit.
 Parent involvement in their child’s education is one of the strongest predictors of success.
 So we are open to and encourage parents to be involved and contact the teachers and school on a regular basis, not just at designated parent-teacher conference times.
 The student diary is used for day to day communication between parents and the college.

 Parents will receive a written report each semester.
 If parents do not have access to email or prefer a printed copy, they are welcome to contact the office.

 A College tour is an excellent way to see all that Warwick Christian College has to offer.
 It provides an opportunity to meet staff, who will be able to update prospective families about the day-to-day workings of the College.
-For more information, or to book a tour, please contact the Registrar: email@example.com or phone the Office 07 4661 7554.
+For more information, or to book a tour, please contact the Registrar: email@example.com or by phoning 07 4527 4802.

 Fees – Affordable Christian Education

 The current fee schedule and uniform pricing guide available on request.
 Concessions for families with low incomes are available via applications.

 If you would like to enrol your child in Warwick Christian College, the process is simple.